Fred Harris, Former US Senator From Oklahoma and Presidential Hopeful, Dies at 94

 Harris moved to New Mexico that year and became a political science professor at the University of New Mexico.
 He wrote and edited more than a dozen books, mostly on politics and Congress.
 In 1999 he broadened his writings with a mystery set in Depression-era Oklahoma.

-Throughout his political career, Harris was a leading liberal voice for civil rights and anti-poverty programs to help minorities and the disadvantaged.
+Throughout his political career, Harris was a leading liberal voice for civil rights and anti-poverty programs.

 New Mexico Gov. Michelle Lujan Grisham praised his work for their shared state and the nation.